 Do I need an editor then?
 What for?

 Your manuscript will need a good spelling and grammar check.
-Nowadays, readers are very critical of the slightest error (readers are spoiled, as good editing is much easier to achieve today than a hundred years ago.
+Nowadays, readers are critical of the slightest error (readers are spoiled, as good editing is much easier to achieve today than a hundred years ago.
 In those days, with each edition, reported mistakes were corrected. interestingly, a book by Dickens with many spelling errors has a higher market value today, as it obviously is an earlier edition!).
 In addition, you may need an editor that can help you finetune your story or to detect plot or story mistakes that you missed.
 These people are usually paid per word – from 0.01$ to 0.08$, depending on the level of service.
-By the way, a nice cover costs about 400$.
-If you publish a paperback with amazon, you are practically forced to use their cover designers and service – but you can use that cover also for any eBook, it is your property.
+By the way, a nice cover may cost a few hundred too, but you can use that cover for any eBook, it is your property.

 How about setting the price?